rollbar/rollbar.js/README.md

 If your Node.js application is responding to web requests, you can send data about the current request along with each report to Rollbar.
 This will allow you to replay requests, track events by browser, IP address, and much more.

-All of the logging methods accept a `request` parameter as the second argument.
+All of the logging methods accept a `request` parameter.

 If you're using Express, just pass the express request object.
 If you're using something custom, pass an object with these keys (all optional):